-The basic amount of the fine is calculated as a percentage (between 10 and 30 per cent) of the sales volume affected by the infraction (i.e., sales in the geographical and product market in which the violation occurred or is capable of producing effects during the time the violation took place).
+The basic amount of the fine is calculated as a percentage (between 10 per cent and 30 per cent) of the sales volume affected by the infraction (i.e., sales in the geographical and product market in which the violation occurred or is capable of producing effects during the time the violation took place).
 In recent cartel cases, the percentages have not exceeded 15 per cent.

-The adjustment factor is determined in view of aggravating or mitigating circumstances, and varies between 5 and 15 per cent.
+The adjustment factor is determined in view of aggravating or mitigating circumstances, and varies between 5 per cent and 15 per cent.

 The amount of the fine must be adjusted in order to ensure that, when it is possible to calculate the profit obtained from the infringement, the fine is not less than that amount.
 The 10 per cent cap on the total turnover of the undertaking is then applied.
+However, in recent rulings, the National Court has reduced the sanctions imposed on several companies by adopting a new interpretation as regards the calculation of the 10 per cent cap.
+It stated that the 10 per cent cap must be applied not to the total turnover of the undertaking, but only to the sales obtained in the market affected by the infraction in the year previous to the imposition of the sanction.
+These rulings are currently pending appeal before the Supreme Court.

-In cases in which the undertaking benefits from a reduction in application of the leniency programme, the reduction is applied to the final figure obtained as a result of the calculations indicated previously.
+In cases in which the undertaking benefits from a reduction in application of the leniency programme, the reduction is applied to the final figure obtained as a result of the calculations indicated above.

 Spanish law does not establish any settlement procedure for cartel cases.
 Nevertheless, it is important to take into consideration that, in some cases, the CNC has granted significant (up to 15 per cent) reductions to undertakings that did not benefit from the leniency programme.
-This has occurred based on the mitigating circumstances of undertakings that admitted their participation in a cartel in their response to the statement of objections,24 and even in cases in which the CNC concluded that the undertaking had not complied with its collaboration obligations under the leniency programme.25
+This has occurred based on the mitigating circumstances of undertakings that admitted their participation in a cartel in their response to the statement of objections, and even in cases in which the CNC concluded that the undertaking had not complied with its collaboration obligations under the leniency programme.